MFajgenblat/Daphnia_Microcystis_temporal_dynamics/README.md

 # Code and data for the statistical analysis in "Rapid temporal adaptation structures tolerance to toxic cyanobacteria in a natural population of the water flea Daphnia."

 This repository contains the code and data for the manuscript "Rapid temporal adaptation structures tolerance to toxic cyanobacteria in a natural population of the water flea Daphnia."
+In our study, we demonstrate the importance of short-term eco-(co)evolutionary dynamics in determining interactions between cyanobacteria and zooplankton grazers.
+We show that the composition of cyanobacteria and their toxicity for zooplankton grazers varies over short periods of time, and that the zooplankton grazer studied, the water flea <i>D. magna</i>, is able to adapt to these changes in order to reduce mortality imposed by <i>Microcystis</i>.

 The R-file [`Main_script.R`](./Main_script.R) constitutes the principal script for reading, processing, visualizing, and analyzing the experimental data.
 The csv-file [`summary_data.csv`](./summary_data.csv) contains the survival data for each of the time intervals summarized per experimental unit and is read in the main script.
 The Stan-files [`Binomial_GLMM.stan`](./Binomial_GLMM.stan) and [`Interval_censored_survival.stan`](./Interval_censored_survival.stan) contain the probabilistic models used for the Bayesian analyses in the main script.